Application icon

 If you close the settings panel via the Save & Exit button, the settings will be saved and the action will terminate.

-If you close the settings panel via the Run button, the settings will be saved and processing will start.
+If you close the settings panel via the Run button, the settings will be saved and batch processing will start.

 This action uses the batch processor.
 For security reasons, you will be asked if you want to start the process.
 You can disable this behaviour via the Enable Batch Processor auto start from Stop Action and Run Batch Processor setting in Preferences - Actions.
 The action will also attempt to automatically close the Batch Processor's panel when processing is finished.
 In order for this to work you have to enable the Automatically close the Batch Processor panel when done setting in Preferences - Actions.